-ctive Interest Name of Associate Country of Incorporation 2014 % 2013 % Principal Activity Alcyone Resources Ltd. Australia 12.7 - Production of silver as well as the exploration and evaluation of gold, silver and other base metal projects.
+ctive Interest Name of Associate Country of Incorporation 2015 % 2014 % Principal Activities Alcyone Resources Ltd. Australia 12.7 Production of silver as well as the exploration and evaluation of gold, silver and other base metal projects.

-- (a) Although the Group holds less than 20% of the voting power in the associate, the Group has determined that it has significant influence because it has representation on the board of directors of the associate. - (b) The summarised financial information and the share of results in the associate are not presented as the financial statements of the associate have not been made available.
-The associate has failed to lodge the periodic reports since the period ended 31 December 2013 to the Australian Securities Exchange. - (c) Joint and several Receivers and Managers, and Administrators have been subsequently appointed for the associate on 17 November 2014 and 19 November 2014 respectively.
-Additional joint and several Receivers and Managers were appointed on 27 November 2014 under a different debenture charge. - (d) The investment in the associate has been fully impaired after taking into consideration the corporate development of the associate as stated above.
+- \ No market information is available as the quoted security has been suspended and delisted from the Official Quotation of Australian Securities Exchange since 17 March 2014 and 1 September 2015 respectively. - (a) Joint and several Receivers and Managers, and Administrators have been subsequently appointed for the associate on 17 November 2014 and 19 November 2014 respectively.
+Additional joint and several Receivers and Managers were appointed on 27 November 2014 under a different debenture charge.
+The Group no longer has significant influence upon the appointment of joint and several Receivers and Managers.
+Accordingly, the said investment was reclassified as an other investment in Note 7 to the financial statements. - (b) The investment in the associate has been fully impaired after taking into consideration the corporate development of the associate as stated above.